SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 ### Practice 3 : Differential expression analysis using EdgeR and DESeq2
 <td>Practice3 will be performed in the Galaxy environment.</td>
 * Run the EdgeR program for differential analysis - `edger`
+* Verify relevance of normalized expression values provided by EdgeR
+* Observe MDS plot of experimental conditions.
+Observe Smear plot.
+* How many genes are found to be differentally expressed using a minimum pvalue <= 0.05?
 * By using `cut` on the global count file, generate individual input files for DESeq for each sample and run the DESeq2 program for differential analysis - `DESeq2`
 * Compare lists of DE genes with the two approches using [Venny](http://bioinfogp.cnb.csic.es/tools/venny/)